“Mum, Can I do a ‘Go Fund Me’ for Elijah*?” Explorason came in and asked last night.

 Elijah* is a lovely Christian; a quiet and gentle soul of a young man.
 He is, I’d say, in his early twenties.
 He works for 12 hours every night as our security guard.
 He has a small (open one side) hut, but it has a wooden bench only and he sits each night waiting and watching.
 He protects us as unfortunately, there are so many poor in Kenya, they often resort to drugs and drinking to numb their pain, and others become thieves in desperation to feed their families.
 Elijah* protects the compound from those thieves.

 Elijah* sits every night in the dark with no light.
 His mobile phone is his only company.
-He can use his earpiece to listen to music (or access something to view, depending if he has access to wifi.)
+He can use his earpiece to listen to music (or access something to view, depending on if he has access to wifi.)

 His phone is also his light in the darkness.
 It is important to keep him awake, and I’d hate to sit in the darkness with nothing to do for 12 hours – how horrible.